cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 -   `"name"`: _str_ - Name of the actor
 -   `"actor_class"`: _str_ - The actor class for the actor.
 This is specific to a type of trial and must match values in the spec file under section `actor_classes:name`.
 -   `"endpoint"`: _str_ - The URL to connect to the actor.
-If, instead of a URL, the value is "client", then this actor will connect in (rather than be connected to), and the actor will need to provide the URL to connect to the orchestrator.
+If, instead of a grpc URL, the value is "cogment://client", then this actor will connect in (rather than be connected to), and the actor will need to provide the grpc URL to connect to the orchestrator.
 -   `"implementation"`: _str_ - The name of the implementation to run this actor
 -   `"config"`: _protobuf class instance_ - The configuration data for the actor.
 The type is specified in the spec file under the section `actor_classes:config_type` for the corresponding actor.
 If `None`, no config will be sent to the actor.